Baccalaureate Degree Requirements

 - General Education and University Requirements.
 Students must fulfill in a timely manner all General Education and university requirements articulated in the General Catalog for their year of entry.
 Students not able to obtain their preferred course and /or their preferred section (days and hours) must be flexible in selecting available alternatives to maintain degree progress.

 - Major.
-Students should select a major during the freshman year (unless advised otherwise) and must seek advising from the designated California State University, Fresno Degree Guarantee Program adviser in their major department so that degree obligations can be met.
+Students must have a declared major to join this program (some majors are not conducive to this program).
+Studens must seek advising from the designated California State University, Fresno Degree Guarantee Program adviser in their major department so that degree obligations can be met.
 In many instances, changes of major will delay the completion of a degree.
-Students entering with an undeclared major should seek advising from the Office of Advising Services.
 Students must be sure all prerequisite courses, including "Additional Requirements to the Major" are accounted for in the student's academic plan for graduation (see Four-Year Graduation Plan, number 2, Specialized Advising).

 - Minor.
 Minors can be highly desirable and must be carefully planned in close cooperation with a Degree Guarantee Program adviser.
 Pursuit of a minor may require an increased total unit load.

 - Grade Point Average (GPA).
-The cumulative GPA, the cumulative California State University, Fresno GPA, and the GPA in a student's major all must be at or above 2.0.
+The cumulative GPA, the campus GPA, and the GPA in a student's major all must be at or above 2.0 for graduation.
+Additionally, students must maintain a 2.0 per term to remain in the program.
+Certain majors or pre-majors require a higher GPA, in such cases that GPA will be used to determine continued eligibility.
 Students electing to repeat courses for purposes of grade substitution to improve their GPA must do so over and above the minimum articulated annual unit requirements if they expect to complete their Degree Guarantee Program within the originally planned time.
-Academically disqualified students may not be able to complete their Degree Guarantee Program in four years.
+Doing so may put the student at risk for removal from the program.
+Academically disqualified students will be removed from Degree Guarantee Program.